0xDeve/java-restframework-springboot-warnet-ui/README.md

-# Spring Boot, MySQL, JPA, Hibernate Rest API Tutorial
+# Spring Boot, MySQL, JPA, Hibernate Rest API Web Application

 This web application is for registering player through a system called WarNet and also to create your clan.